ivan-ong/Ivan-ong/README.md

 # 👋🏻 Hi, I'm Ivan!

 Welcome to my GitHub!
-I’m a Data Engineer with 5+ years of experience across fintech and proptech, building reliable, scalable data platforms and delivering insights that drive business value.
+I’m a Data Engineer with 5+ years of experience across fintech and real estate, building reliable, scalable data platforms and delivering insights that drive business value.
 I hold an MSc in Analytics and a BSc in Banking & Finance, and I enjoy turning messy, complex data into actionable solutions.

 ## 💫 About Me
 - 🏢 Currently a Data Engineer @ JLL Technologies, working with real estate data on the Google Cloud Platform